Skomars/Weather-API/README.md

 - Shows timestamp for the latest update
 - Shows current temperature, and min/max temperature
 - Weatherdescription
-- Dynamic weathericons and backgrounds, based on weather icondata received
+- Dynamic weathericons and backgrounds, based on the weather icondata received
+- Primitive searchfunction.

 ##

 TODO´s:

-- Add information in readme. (copy structure from github examples, add info about node_modules) (Maybe - Search and choose location feature)
+- Add information in readme. (copy structure from github examples, add info about node_modules)